leonardhussenot/Rainbow_RL/README.md

 Reinforcement Learning Project implementing DQN and variations, inspired by
 Rainbow: Combining Improvements in Deep Reinforcement Learning ‎(arXiv:1710.02298)

+## Environment

+A mouse (white square in the examples below) moves on a grid.
+It only sees the 5x5 grid around itself and has to eat as much cheese (+0.5 reward, red squares in examples), avoiding the poisons (-1 reward, blue squares in examples).
+We also introduced moving cats (-100 reward, green squares in examples), that is needs to avoid.

 ## Command lines
 To train from scratch or test :
 ```shell